-All Case Studies > Genocide of Rwandan Tutsis 1994
+All Speaking Out Case Studies > Genocide of Rwandan Tutsis 1994

-The 'Genocide of Rwandan Tutsis 1994' case study is describing the difficulties and dilemmas met by Médecins Sans Frontières (MSF) during the genocide of Rwandan Tutsis in April, May and June 1994.
+The 'Genocide of Rwandan Tutsis 1994' case study is describing the constraints, questioning and dilemmas met by MSF during the genocide of Rwandan Tutsis in April, May and June 1994.
 The killings occurred in spite of the presence of UN troops in Rwanda, and the members of the UN Security Council were slow to call the Tutsi extermination ‘genocide’, hence evading the obligation to intervene and stop the slaughter, as stipulated by international law.

-MSF met with government officials and issued public statements to try to mobilise governments out of their inertia, eventually calling for an international armed intervention.
+MSF met with government officials and issued public statements to try to mobilise governments out of their inertia.
 These statements and actions resulted from numerous debates, conflicts and contradictory interpretations of the Rwandan situation and of MSF’s role in regard to major dilemma.